CXuesong/PSMWUpdater/README.md

 PS> Import-Module PSMWUpdater
 ```

+If there is no further error shown, you are now good to go.

-You can use the following command to explore the module and its cmdlets
+You can always use the following command to explore the module and its cmdlets.
+It provides the most detailed explanations and samples.

 ```powershell
 # Show all cmdlets